datawire/reference-infrastructure-fabric/README.md

 ### Modern

 Similarly the term "modern" is ambiguous, but for the purpose of this architecture "modern" means that the application has a very narrow downtime constraint.
-We will be targetting an application that is designed for at least "four nines" of availability.
+We will be targeting an application that is designed for at least "four nines" of availability.
 Practically speaking, this means the app can be updated or modified without downtime.

+## What is an "Infrastructure Fabric"?

+Infrastructure Fabric is the term we use to describe the composite of a dedicated networking environment (VPC), service cluster (Kubernetes), and any strongly associated resources that are used by services in the services cluster (e.g. RDS, Elasticache, Elasticsearch).

 ## Technical Design in Five Minutes